People with bipolar disorder often experience irritability. This emotion is common during manic episodes, but it can occur at other times too.

 Bipolar disorder is a brain disorder that causes unexpected and often dramatic shifts in mood.

-Bipolar disorder (BP) is a brain disorder that causes unexpected and often dramatic shifts in your mood.
-These moods can be intense and euphoric.
-This is called a manic period.
-Or they may leave you feeling sad and despairing.
-This is called a depressive period.
-That’s why BP is also sometimes called manic-depressive disorder.
+During what’s known as a manic period, these moods can be intense and euphoric.
+During a depressive period, they may leave you feeling sad and despairing.
+That’s why bipolar disorder is also sometimes called manic-depressive disorder.

-A person who is irritable is easily upset and often bristles at others’ attempts to help them.
+A person who’s irritable is easily upset and often bristles at others’ attempts to help them.
 They may be easily annoyed or aggravated with someone’s requests to talk.
-If the requests become persistent or other factors come into play, the person with BP may anger easily and often.
+If the requests become persistent or other factors come into play, the person may anger easily and often.

 Keep reading to learn more about what may be behind this emotion and what you can do about it.

 Anger isn’t a symptom of bipolar disorder, but many people who have the disorder, as well as their family and friends, may report frequent bouts with the emotion.

 For some people with bipolar disorder, irritability is perceived as anger and may become as severe as rage.

 People with bipolar disorder who aren’t receiving treatment or those experiencing a rapid change in mood, or rapid cycling between moods, are more likely to experience periods of irritability too.
 Anger and rage may follow.

 A 2017 analysis of two clinical trials focused in part on remission during bipolar disorder I treatment.
 Researchers discovered that 62.4 percent of the study participants experienced irritability before starting treatment.
 An even larger percentage of people (76.4 percent) experienced agitation.

 Overall, 34 percent of people experienced severe anxiety, irritability, and agitation.